ShriVishnu02/order-inventory-microservices-assignment/README.md

 A Spring Boot microservices application with Order Service and Inventory Service using H2 database.

-A Spring Boot microservices application with Order Service and Inventory Service using H2 database.

 ## Project Setup

 ## Project Setup